Hopital Psychiatrique Maison Blanche

 On 6 July 1894, the General Council voted to construct a new insane asylum.
 The architect, Georges Albert Morin Goustiaux, won a competition with this project.
 The main building was built in the shape of a Louis XIII castle.

 The hospital opens on the first of July 1900.
 The asylum counted 630 patients and 144 employees.
 At the time, it was part of the Ville-Evrard estate.
 This estate belonged to Madame Veuve de Roche Taillère and her son.

-During the First World War the hospital was evacuated.
+During the First World War, the hospital was evacuated.
 Patients were transported to other hospitals.
 The insane asylum was converted into a military hospital.
-After the war, the hospital resumed its functions as a lunatic asylum.
+After the war, the hospital resumed its functions as a psychiatric asylum.

-During my visit there were only 60 employees left.
+During my visit, there were only 60 employees left.
 Most of the buildings were abandoned or in use for film making.
-The 59 hectares of the former psychiatric hospital was transformed into a new living neighborhood housing 10.000 people.
+The 59 hectares of the former psychiatric hospital was transformed into a new living neighborhood housing 10 thousand people.
 These photos of ‘Hopital Psychiatrique Maison Blanche’ were taken in 2015.